wilfredinni/python-cheatsheet/cheatsheet/sets.md

   </base-disclaimer-content>
 </base-disclaimer>

-Read [Python Sets: What, Why and How](https://www.pythoncheatsheet.org/blog/python-sets-what-why-how/) for a more in deep reference.
+Read [Python Sets: What, Why and How](https://www.pythoncheatsheet.org/blog/python-sets-what-why-how/) for a more in-deep reference.

 ## Initializing a set